Brittle star: Ecology

 Brittle stars live in areas from the low-tide level downwards.
 Six families live at least 2 m deep; the genera Ophiura, Amphiophiura, and Ophiacantha range below 4 m.
 Shallow species live among sponges, stones, or coral, or under the sand or mud, with only their arms protruding.
 Two of the best-known shallow species are the green brittle star (Ophioderma brevispina), found from Massachusetts to Brazil, and the common European brittle star (Ophiothrix fragilis).
 Deep-water species tend to live in or on the sea floor or adhere to coral, urchins, or xenophyophores.
 The most widespread species is the long-armed brittle star (Amphipholis squamata), a grayish or bluish, strongly luminescent species.

 Parasites

-The main parasite to enter the digestive tract or genitals are protozoans.
-Crustaceans, nematodes, trematodes, and polychaete annelids also serve as parasites.
+The main parasites to enter the digestive tract or genitals are protozoans, but crustaceans, nematodes, trematodes, and polychaete annelids also serve as parasites.
 Algal parasites such as Coccomyxa ophiurae cause spinal malformation.
 Unlike in sea stars and sea urchins, annelids are not typical parasites.